 Tallow is the tallow product we will focus on since this is the product you will most likely use when choosing a tallow product.

 It is produced by trimming the fat from the fattiest parts of the cow, most commonly from the ribs, steaks, and rump roasts.

 Fat is also often trimmed from around internal organs such as the kidneys.

 The beef fat is then slowly heated until it liquifies.
 The melted fat is then strained to remove solids, called cracklings, and the molten tallow is stored in a glass jar and allowed to cool down to room temperature.

 The tallow solidifies into a creamy white or slightly yellow butter-like texture at room temperature.

-Tallow is considered an animal meat product, one of the main differences between tallow and ghee.
+Tallow is considered an animal meat product and one of the main differences between tallow and ghee.

-The low flavor of the tallow results in many people infusing herbs into the tallow during the rendering process to add additional flavor to the end product.
+The low flavor of the tallow results in many people infusing herbs into the fat during the rendering process to add additional flavor to the end product.